Some posts contain compensated links. Please read this disclaimer for more info.

 Long-Term Car Hire In Croatia

-Long term car hire in Croatia is an attractive idea for anyone who is planning on staying more than five days in the country.
+Long term car hire in Croatia is an attractive idea for anyone who is planning on staying for more than five days in the country.
 Though it may seem like an expensive way to get around, rates for long-term hire are actually very reasonable and are much cheaper than short-term hire.
 This, of course, also means that you can see much more of Croatia than you would if you relied on public transport.

 Costs, Rules, And Extra Charges

 - As mentioned above, you’ll get slugged an extra fee to pick up and drop off your car at two different locations.
 You need to prearrange different pickup and drop-off locations.
-I would try to rent a car in Zagreb and drive all the way to Dubrovnik (or vice versa) to make the extra fees worth it.
+I would try to rent a car in Zagreb and drive to Dubrovnik (or vice versa) to make the extra fees worth it.
 But, if you just want to go from Split to Zadar or Split to Dubrovnik, think about a private transfer or the bus to avoid hefty one-way fees.
 The same goes for picking up or dropping off the car out of office hours.
 It’s possible to arrange it, but you’ll pay extra.
 Just keep that in mind.

 - Before you leave with your rental car, be sure to inspect your vehicle for any damage and, in case there is any, make sure it is recorded.
 This is one tricky way companies like to make extra money each summer!